>

 Loading...

-Which roommates are best for you?
+Which roommates are right for you?

 Who'll pay more rent?

-And why are SOME roommate situations A LOT more affordable?
+And why do some roommate situations remain affordable?

 Most roommate groups are either traditional or non-traditional.

-[november 2024 roommates]
+[december 2024 roommates]

 traditional non-traditional